temporalio/documentation/docs/jargon/mesh.md

 A Retry Policy does not apply to a Workflow Task Execution, which is governed by the Schedule-To-Start timeout.

 The time between retries is the _retry interval_.
 A retry interval is the smaller of two values:
 - The [initial interval](#initial-interval) multiplied by the [backoff coefficient](#backoff-coefficient) raised to power of the number of retries.
 - The [maximum interval](#maximum-interval).

-A Retry Policy contains the following settings:
+A Retry Policy contains the following attributes:

 ### Initial interval

 - **Description**: Amount of time that must elapse before the first retry occurs.
-  This setting has no default value.
+  This attribute has no default value.
-  If a Retry Policy is provided, this setting must be specified.
+  If a Retry Policy is provided, this attribute must be specified.
 - **Use case**: This value is also the base interval time that the [backoff coefficient](#backoff-coefficient) is multiplied against.

 ### Backoff coefficient